wstrange/openig_examples/example1/README.md

 # Routing

-Note that OpenIG accepts the *first* route that matches a request, and it evaluates routes in name lexicographical order.
+OpenIG accepts the *first* route that matches a request, and it evaluates routes in name lexicographical order.
 This is why this default filter is named "zDefault" (z being at the end of the alphabet).
 If
 (for example) the default filter was called "aDefault" - our OpenID filter would never run.